Eating Vegan or Vegetarian While Traveling a Nomad Life

 radishes

 Fast forward to today, and we’ve completed an Around-the-World circumnavigation and added many more countries since then.
 While traveling, we strive to eat vegan but we’ll drop into vegetarian occasionally to eat something we’ve never sampled before, to actually get something to eat, or to complete a meal that would otherwise be potato chips.
-See my list of the best vegetarian food in the world!

 But mostly, we try our hardest to make our meal choices around vegan options.